contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 following commands on Vagrant VMs.

 ```
-$ cd cluster
 $ vagrant ssh contiv-node3
-Now you will be logged into one of the Vagrant VM.
-[vagrant@contiv-node3 ~]$ export DOCKER_HOST=tcp://192.168.2.52:2375 (IP address might change depending upon your setup.
-You will see this at the end of installation in setp 2 above)

 ```
 To run docker without sudo, add user to docker group, quit and ssh again.

 ```
 [vagrant@contiv-node3 ~]$ sudo usermod -aG docker $USER
+[vagrant@contiv-node3 ~]$ exit
+$ vagrant ssh contiv-node3
 ```

+Now you will be logged into one of the Vagrant VM.
+Setup DOCKER_HOST variable based on the output of installation step above.

 ```
+[vagrant@contiv-node3 ~]$ export DOCKER_HOST=tcp://192.168.2.52:2375
 [vagrant@contiv-node3 ~]$ docker info
 Containers: 6
  Running: 6